Upon your arrival in Stuttgart

 • Passport

-• Health insurance certificate
+• Registration certificate

-• Rental contract
+• Up-to-Date rental contract

-• Hosting Agreement signed by yourself and the university
+• Hosting Agreement signed by yourself and the university if you want to extend your residence permit for research

-• Other documents depending on your personal circumstances, e.g. marriage certificate, birth certificates, etc.
+• Other documents depending on your personal circumstances, e.g. marriage certificate, birth certificate(s), etc.

 Additional Information